pdf-association/pdf-corpora/README.md

 ## PDF/UA Reference Suite
 - https://www.pdfa.org/resource/pdfua-reference-suite/

-To serve as a reference for software developers and practitioners interested in best-practices for creating tagged and accessible PDF files, the PDF Association's PDF/UA Competence Center has posted a set of 10 PDF documents conforming to ISO 14289-1 PDF/UA-1.
+To serve as a reference for software developers and practitioners interested in best practices for creating tagged and accessible PDF files, the PDF Association's PDF/UA Competence Center has posted a set of 10 PDF documents conforming to ISO 14289-1 PDF/UA-1.

 ## Matterhorn Protocol 1.02